vn971/rua/README.md

 Work In Progress!
 No official announcement has been made yet.

 RUA is a build tool for ArchLinux, AUR.
-It's unique features are:

 * TODO: It will never allow you install SUID files
 * TODO: It shows you file list preview before installing.
 * It fetches all dependencies (recursively) before building
+* * minimizing user interaction (verify all PKGBUILD-s once, build everything later)
 * * saving your time by exiting early in case of missing packages
-* * minimizing user interaction (verify all PKGBUILD-s once, build everything later)
 * It uses a namespace [jail](https://github.com/projectatomic/bubblewrap) to build packages:
 * * No internet access is given to PKGBUILD when building packages
 * * PKGBUILD script is run under seccomp rules